Obese American Tourist Who Forced Flight Attendant To Wipe His Butt During Flight Later Dies On Vacation

 — Thaivisa (@georgebkk) April 19, 2019

 The incident gained international attention when the woman shared her experience on social media, and later spoke to reporters.
-The man tried to book a flight from Taipei back to San Francisco, the New York Post reported, prompting the airline to deny his booking and make repeated attempts to tell him.
+The man tried to book a flight from Taipei back to San Francisco, the New York Post reported, prompting the airline to deny his booking and make repeated attempts to tell him so.

 The airline said it would be refunding the man’s family for the return flight he had booked.